alallani/alallani_sidequest_W3/README.md

 ## Description

 This project invites users to navigate a multi-screen story using a state-based approach.
-Players make choices that affect two stats, balancing their relationship or their work presentation.
+Players make choices that affect two stats, balancing their relationship and their work presentation.
 Ultimately, they reach one of four possible endings.
 The story includes an intro screen, instructions with a back button, multiple game screens, and outcome screens.
 The layout of the game screens is inspired by Dispatch, as shown in class.

 ---